Universality of empirical risk minimization: The neural tangent model: Proof of Theorem

 Note that $\cS_p$ is symmetric, convex, and $\cS_p\subseteq B_2^p(\sfR)$.
 Furthermore, for all $\btheta\in\cS_p$ we have $\norm{\btheta_\up{j}}_2 \le \sfR/\sqrt{d}$ for all $j\in[m]$.

-The key to proving Corollary~\ref{cor:ntk_universality} is showing that the distribution of the feature vectors $\{\bx_i\}_{i\le[n]}$ satisfy, on a high probability set, Assumption~\ref{ass:X}.
+The key to proving Theorem~\ref{cor:ntk_universality} is showing that the distribution of the feature vectors $\{\bx_i\}_{i\le[n]}$ satisfy, on a high probability set, Assumption~\ref{ass:X} along with Eq.~\eqref{eq:condition_bounded_lipschitz_single} for the set $\cS_p$ above.
 Our proof here is analogous to that of~\cite{hu2020universality} for the random features model.
 Let us begin our treatment by defining the event

-for some $C,C'$ depending only on $\widetilde\sgamma$ so that $\P(\cB^c) \to0$ as $n\to\infty$.
+for some $C,C'$ depending only on $\widetilde\sgamma_\NT$ so that $\P(\cB^c) \to0$ as $n\to\infty$.
 The existence of such constants is a standard result (see for example~\cite{vershynin2018high}.)
 However, we include it as Lemma~\ref{lemma:B_tail_bound} of Section~\ref{section:aux_lemmas_ntK} for completeness.